MORAY CANOE AND KAYAK CLUB

 ii.
 For charitable purposes, determined by the members present at the closing AGM or EGM.

-12.1.
-The Club follows data protection policies of the Paddle Scotland.
-Details of these are available from PS (paddlescotland.org.uk) or from the links on The Club Facebook page.
+11.1.
+The Club adopts the Paddle Scotland Data Protection Policy.
+Details of this is available from Paddle Scotland (paddlescotland.org.uk) or from the links on The Club Facebook page.